kba977/LearnAlgorithm/README.md

 <img height="200" width="150" src="./others/book.jpg" align="right">

-This is project for myself to learn the Algorithm.
+This is a project for myself to learn the Algorithm.

 If you like, you can get it freedom. **: )**